LedgerHQ/ledger-live/libs/ledgerjs/packages/hw-transport-node-hid-singleton/README.md

 Returns **Subscription**&#x20;

-#### disconnectAfterInactivity
+#### setDisconnectAfterInactivityTimeout

-Disconnects singleton instance if it is not prevented from disconnecting, otherwise try again after DISCONNECT\_AFTER\_INACTIVITY\_TIMEOUT\_MS.
+Disconnects device from singleton instance after some inactivity (no new `open`).

 Currently, there is only one transport instance (for only one device connected via USB).

-Used in pair with `setDisconnectAfterInactivityTimeout`.

-Hence, once called once, the disconnection is tried at a frequency of DISCONNECT\_TIMEOUT (or until `clearDisconnectAfterInactivityTimeout` is called)

 #### disconnect

 Disconnects from the HID device associated to the transport singleton.

-If you want to try to re-use the same transport instance at the next operations (exchange for ex), you can use the transport instance `close` method: it will only enable a disconnect after some inactivity.
+If you want to try to re-use the same transport instance at the next action (when calling `open` again), you can use the transport instance `close` method: it will only enable a disconnect after some inactivity.

-`disconnectAfterInactivity` will be called at a fixed frequency, and when the disconnect after some inactivity is enabled it will call this `disconnect` function.

 #### open